snej55/chat_site/README.md

 This is a basic messaging client, that sends and recieves messages via socket.io

+# Features
+ * Filtering words
+ * Moderation (TODO)
+ * Public Chatting
+ * Encryption (TODO)

 ### Note:

-Please use `localhost:PORT` for testing instead of your ip address in *Messages.js*, unless you're testing with other people.
+Please use `localhost:PORT`(Port Default 5001 and 3000 for interface) for testing instead of your ip address in *Messages.js*, unless you're testing with other people.

 ## How to set up: